microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accessreviewsv2-overview.md

 [!INCLUDE [accessreviews-disclaimer-v2](../../includes/accessreviews-disclaimer-v2.md)]

 Use Azure AD access reviews to configure one-time or recurring access reviews for attestation of a principal's right to access Azure AD resources.
 The principals are users or applications (service principals).
 The Azure AD resources include groups, applications (service principals), access packages, and privileged roles.
-Access reviews is a feature of Azure AD Identity Governance.
+Access reviews is a feature of Microsoft Entra Identity Governance.

 Typical customer scenarios for access reviews include: